robertluwang/hands-on-wsl/How WSL seamless integrating with win10 docker ecosystem.md

 The all toolbox written by Go, so they are highly portable, can run on win10 or inside WSL.

 ## docker server on win10
-There is not dockerd on win10, will use docker-machine.exe to launch/stop docker machine node, the behind it is fact the tiny vm running in virtualbox.
+There is not docker daemon running on win10, will use docker-machine.exe to launch/stop docker machine node, the behind it is fact the tiny vm running in virtualbox.

 I used short name for these most frequently operations:
 ```